m133225/m133225.github.io/_posts/2016-03-31-process-comparison.markdown

 2. Contributors are usually free to choose their subsequent issues.
 However, they are usually recommended to avoid making new suggestions until they are familiar with several aspects of the project.

 _Reporting Issues_
+HubTurbo has a rather flexible issue reporting workflow.
+Whenever a developer or an user has found an issue, he or she is free to create the issue.
+It is up to the developers to accept or reject the issue, but they are usually accepted as long as they are reasonable.
+Of course, it is still encouraged that the person who reports the issue to comprehensive;y address the issue.

 _Submitting Pull Requests_
 1. Before submitting PRs, HubTurbo encourages the contributor to read through the contribution guidelines, to make sure they know of the coding style & testing requirements.